JuliaReach/LazySets.jl/docs/src/man/optional_dependencies.md

 ## Visualization

-As in other Julia packages, the user has to manually install and load the package [`Plots`](https://github.com/JuliaPlots/Plots.jl) on each session in order to produce visual results.
-As a plotting backend we recommend using [GR](https://github.com/jheinen/GR.jl).
-To install them, just do `] add Plots GR` once.
-Then, `using Plots` in your Julia session will use `GR` as the default plotting engine.
+As in other Julia packages, the user has to manually install and load the package [`Plots`](https://github.com/JuliaPlots/Plots.jl) in order to produce visual results.
+As a plotting backend we recommend using [GR](https://github.com/jheinen/GR.jl), which is the default backend and is automatically installed together with Plots.

 |Dependency|Features|
 |----------|-------|